Complete Guide to Proteins

 Track your intake over a week

 Rather than aiming for an exact number every day, look at your weekly average.
 Some days will be higher in protein, others lower.
-It's weekly consistency that counts for long-term results.
+Weekly consistency is what counts for long-term results.

-A protein is said to be 'complete' when it contains all nine essential amino acids in sufficient quantities.
-Animal sources (eggs, meat, fish, dairy) are almost all complete.
-Soy and quinoa are among the rare complete plant sources.
+A protein is called "complete" when it contains all nine essential amino acids in sufficient quantities.
+Animal sources (egg, meat, fish, dairy) are almost all complete.
+Soy and quinoa are among the few complete plant sources.

-'Incomplete' proteins lack one or more essential amino acids.
+"Incomplete" proteins lack one or more essential amino acids.
 Grains are low in lysine, legumes in methionine.
-But by combining them over the day, you get a complete profile without difficulty.
+But by combining them over the day, you can easily obtain a complete profile.

-It is not necessary to combine sources in the same meal, as was once believed.
+It isn't necessary to combine sources in the same meal, as was once believed.
 The body has an amino acid pool it draws from continuously.
 Complementarity over 24 hours is sufficient.

-The PDCAAS (Protein Digestibility Corrected Amino Acid Score) is the FAO's reference method for evaluating protein quality.
-It combines the amino acid profile and digestibility on a scale from 0 to 1.
+The PDCAAS (Protein Digestibility Corrected Amino Acid Score) is the FAO's standard method for evaluating protein quality.
+It combines the amino acid profile and digestibility on a scale of 0 to 1.

 Proteins with a score of 1 (maximum) include egg white, casein, whey, and soy.
-Beef scores at 0.92, chickpeas at 0.78, and wheat at 0.42.
+Beef scores 0.92, chickpeas 0.78, and wheat 0.42.
 These scores are useful for comparing sources but don't tell the whole story.

-The new DIAAS (Digestible Indispensable Amino Acid Score) is more precise because it evaluates each amino acid individually.
+The newer DIAAS score (Digestible Indispensable Amino Acid Score) is more precise because it evaluates each amino acid individually.
 It can exceed 1.0, reflecting very high-quality sources.
-Whey reaches a DIAAS of 1.09, whole egg 1.13.
+Whey reaches a DIAAS of 1.09, and a whole egg 1.13.

-The principle is simple: grains are high in methionine but low in lysine, while legumes are high in lysine but low in methionine.
+The principle is simple: grains are rich in methionine but low in lysine, while legumes are rich in lysine but low in methionine.
 By associating them, you compensate for the weaknesses of each.

-Classic combinations are universal: rice and kidney beans (Latin America), couscous and chickpeas (North Africa), dal and rice (India), bread and hummus (Middle East).
+Classic combinations are universal: rice and red beans (Latin America), couscous and chickpeas (North Africa), dal and rice (India), bread and hummus (Middle East).
 These ancient culinary traditions reflect intuitive nutritional wisdom.

 For vegetarian athletes aiming for high intake, tofu, tempeh, seitan, and pea protein powder are valuable allies.
-With 3,200 recipes in its database, FoodCraft offers many options high in plant-based protein.
+With 3,200 recipes in its database, FoodCraft offers many options rich in plant proteins.

 FoodCraft Tip